manifoldmarkets/manifold/docs/docs/faq.md

 - [**Purchase mana**](https://manifold.markets/add-funds)

-### What types of questions can I use Manifold Questions to answer?
+### What types of questions can I use Manifold Markets to answer?

 There are loads of different ways you can use our questions to answer your questions.
 Most of our users tend to interact with a whole mixture of questions.